Thursday, July 31, 2025

 I tried all the papers I have on hand (hot and cold press watercolor paper from Arches, NY Central, and Fabriano; Hahnemuhle Bugra and Ingres; Canson Mi-Teintes, Ingres, and Edition; Rives BFK and Lightweight--OK, I also love paper), looking for one that was not too white, had minimal texture (but not very smooth), took both ink and paint well, wasn't too thick or stiff to fold for a book, and was still available (unlike beautiful Zerkall Nideggan) at a reasonable price.
 Eventually I settled on Arches Text Wove, a 100% cotton paper with (from the Velin d'Arches website) "very good mechanical strength [and the] pleasure of using a soft, supple, noble material [with] unbelievable feel."
 Because who wouldn't want to work, for the weeks and months this project may take, on a surface both supple and noble?
 A full sheet is 25 1/2 " x 40"--which cuts up pretty economically into eight bifolia per sheet with a folio (page) size of 6 3/8" x 10".

 [Just as an example, Vanness Pen Shop has 309 products tagged as "brown" ink, with 76 choices from the manufacturer deAtramis alone.
 And so many other colors!
 I was in trouble.
-(As in the Mark Knopfler song.)
-Over the months I purchased more than a few, from several sources, but most of them are not quite right.]
+(As in the Mark Knopfler song.)]

 Daniel Smith makes a line of mineral watercolors they call PrimaTek, and they have put together a sampler of cards with dots of all the colors.